c6g4/katacoda/docker-run/step4.md

 # `-v host_dir:cont_dir`

 Our current working directory on the host is:

 `echo $(pwd)`{{execute interrupt}}

+(At this point, you may wish to create another directory on the host and `cd` to it.)

-We can mount it into the container using a _bind mount_.
+We can mount the working directory into the container using a _bind mount_.

 `docker run -it --rm -v $(pwd):/hostpwd busybox`{{execute interrupt}}